Enel X: Activities

-Enel X operates in the fields of energy supply and energy efficiency, with a portfolio of value-added products and services that promote a more autonomous and sustainable use of energy.
-Enel X manages demand response services with 6.7 GW of total capacity, and over 2.8 million lighting points worldwide.
-It provides energy services to around 69 million end customers worldwide through companies dedicated to the sale of electricity and gas.
-It works globally for the development of innovative solutions regarding the energy transition.
-Furthermore, by promoting the electrification of consumption and the digitalization of processes, it supports companies in improving their energy performance and achieving Net Zero objectives.
-Enel X supports public administrations in achieving decarbonization and sustainability objectives by providing services for electrified, digitized and circular cities.
+Enel X Global Retail provides a range of modular and integrated products and services designed to meet customer needs while promoting electrification and digitalization.
+The company manages demand response services with a total capacity of 9.3 GW and has installed 10.7 MW of behind-the-meter storage, along with around 3 million light points worldwide.
+Additionally, it supplies energy to approximately 55 million customers on a daily basis.
+The Enel X Global Retail ecosystem of solutions is based on a platform business model that includes assets for optimizing and self-producing energy, premium energy efficiency and management solutions as well as competitive and flexible offers, with the aim of helping the customer to define their energy roadmap, accompanying them from the initial consultancy to the implementation of the solutions.

-With a positive attitude for innovation, Enel X created an “Innovation & Product Lab”, to develop and test new scalable products and services – often incorporating the creative input of startups, research centers, universities and customers – with a circular economy approach.
+With a positive attitude for innovation, Enel X created an "Innovation & Product Lab", to develop and test new scalable products and services – often incorporating the creative input of startups, research centers, universities and customers – with a circular economy approach.
 Solutions and services for flexibility, like Demand Response, digital payment, adaptive public lighting systems and City Analytics are a direct result.
 At the end of 2021, from the development of these innovative projects, Enel X and Policlinico Universitario Agostino Gemelli IRCCS developed Smart Axistance e-Well, a telemedicine service with an app designed for companies.

 Awards

-In 2017, Enel X won Corporate Art Award 2017 “for its ability to promote historical heritage and urban projects through artistic lighting”.
+In 2017, Enel X won Corporate Art Award 2017 "for its ability to promote historical heritage and urban projects through artistic lighting".
 In 2018, it took the third place on the podium on the charging services Leaderboard drawn up by Navigant Research.
 In 2019, Enel X’s circular economy model took centre stage at EXCO 2019, an event which focused on international cooperation.
 In 2021 and 2022, Enel X has been named a market leader in the Energy as a Service Leaderboard report from Guidehouse Insights.